Adopted: March, 1959

 installed by qualified personnel.
 Only one full burial is permitted on a standard size grave space.

-• Cremated remains require outer burial containers constructed of a non-biodegradable material, such as concrete, fiberglass or plastic.
-Cremation urns shall be of
+• Cremated remains require burial containers constructed of a non-biodegradable material except as it applies to Living Urns and pet burials.

 • Scattering of cremated remains is not permitted.

 • Living Urns will be accepted at the discretion of the Board of Directors as space allows.
 The Cemetery Association will determine the locations available for these urns and will determine the type of tree or shrub to be permitted.
 A special disclaimer will be required to be signed by the lot owner releasing the WCA from liability regarding care and survival of the planting.
 Biodegradable containers are required.